naylom/EncoderQualityCheck/README.md

 # EncoderQualityCheck
-This project was created to help identify unexpected results coming from a rotary encoder Whilst the code can identify an encoder with a instrinsic fault it has primarily been used to identify when external forces were causing the encoder to misreport
+This project was created to help identify unexpected results coming from a rotary encoder.
+Whilst the code can identify an encoder with a instrinsic fault it has primarily been used to identify when external forces were causing the encoder to misreport.
 Specifically external EMI from a VFD were travelling back up through the mains supply and causing the encoder to generate spurious siganls

 This is written to handle an encoder that generates 3 distinct signals; A and B signals that are generated as the encoder is turned and a Z (index) signal that